marxin/texi2rst-generated/sphinx/gccint/plugins.rst

 ..
   Copyright 1988-2021 Free Software Foundation, Inc.
   This is part of the GCC manual.
-  For copying conditions, see the GPL license file
+  For copying condtions, see the GPL license file

 .. _plugins: